Cozy & Healthy Rosemary Garlic White Bean Soup

 This recipe marks the very last Savory Soup Sunday for 2025, and I hope you’ve loved this cozy little series as much as I have.
 Each Sunday has been a chance to slow down, stir a warm pot, and fill our homes with comfort.
 If you missed a few along the way, don’t worry.
 You can still catch up on all the cozy bowls we’ve shared.
 Try the best chicken noodle soup you’ll ever make, my creamy and cheesy potato soup, or the broccoli cheddar soup that honestly beats the one from that famous sandwich shop.

 It’s been such a joy sharing these recipes with you this year.
 I hope they’ve brought a little warmth to your table and comfort to your heart.
+Stay tuned for more cozy soups in 2026!

 Perfect Pairings